akmuhammetakmyradov/ecommerce-microservices/README.md

 # 🛒 E-Commerce Microservices Backend

+A production-ready e-commerce backend with Go, gRPC, PostgreSQL, Kafka, and full observability.

 ## 📌 Overview

 This project is a **microservices-based backend** for an e-commerce platform, implemented in **Go**.